-Walker is a biped robot designed to deliver a home butler service and help with day-to-day operations of your home or workplace.
-Not only is this robot capable of climbing stairs, but it's also packed full of smart tech giving it the ability to carry out security patrols, help with video calls and conferencing, dance and entertain children and much more besides.
+First showcased at CES in 2018, and then a newer version at CES 2019, Walker is a biped robot designed to deliver a home butler service and help with day-to-day operations of your home or workplace.
+Not only is this robot capable of climbing stairs, but can get you a can of coke, pass you an umbrella if it's raining and hang up your coat.
+When it's not helping you when you get through the door it can do a number of other tasks out security patrols, help with video calls and conferencing, dance and entertain children and much more besides.
 Walker is just one of several Ubtech robots in development, all of them aimed at improving our lives.

 REEM is a full-size humanoid service robot.
 This robot can act as a receptionist, provide entertainment for guests, make presentations and give speeches in different languages and help with a variety of different chores.
 REEM is a robust, customisable robot that's able to self-navigate, interact with people it encounters and keep on running for up to eight hours.

 Cruzr is another humanoid robot designed and built by Ubtech.
 Flexible arms and a maneuverable body powered by 17 different servos allow this robot to move like a human, despite its strange shape.
 This bot is capable of interacting with humans it meets - shaking hands, greeting new people, dancing, hugging, moving about freely and more.
 Cruzr also sports omnidirectional wheels that allow it to turn 360-degrees in an instant.
 Cruzr is also customisable and features voice and action interaction as well as facial recognition and the ability to express emotion.